Brightify/Cuckoo/README.md

 Input files can be also specified directly in `Run script` in `Input Files` form.
 To force run script to rebuild generator even if it already exists, use `--clean` as first argument.

+Xcode 10: Due to parallelization of the new Xcode build system, you may see an error that the GeneratedMocks.swift file cannot be found.
+To force Xcode to wait for the file to be generated,, add the output file path, e.g. $(PROJECT_DIR)/${PROJECT_NAME}Tests/GeneratedMocks.swift, to the "Output Files" list below the Script box.

 Notes: All paths in the Run script must be absolute.
 Variable `PROJECT_DIR` automatically points to your project directory.
 Also include paths to inherited Classes and Protocols for mocking/stubbing parent and grandparents.

 #### Carthage
 To use Cuckoo with [Carthage](https://github.com/Carthage/Carthage) add in your Cartfile this line: